SmokinCaterpillar/pypet/doc/source/cookbook/brian.rst

 -----------------

-BRIAN_ as it comes is nice for small scripts and quick simulations, but it can be really hard to manage and maintain large scale projects based on very complicated networks with many parts and components.
+BRIAN2_ as it comes is nice for small scripts and quick simulations, but it can be really hard to manage and maintain large scale projects based on very complicated networks with many parts and components.
-So I wrote a *pypet* extension that allows easier handling of more sophisticated BRIAN_ networks.
+So I wrote a *pypet* extension that allows easier handling of more sophisticated BRIAN2_ networks.

 All of this can be found in ``pypet.brian2`` sub-package.
-The package contains a ``parameter.py`` file that includes specialized containers for BRIAN_ data, like the :class:`~pypet.brian2.parameter.Brian2Parameter`, the :class:`~pypet.brian2.parameter.Brian2Result` (both for BRIAN Quantities), and the :class:`~pypet.brian2.parameter.Brian2MonitorResult` (extracts data from any kind of BRIAN Monitor_).
+The package contains a ``parameter.py`` file that includes specialized containers for BRIAN2_ data, like the :class:`~pypet.brian2.parameter.Brian2Parameter`, the :class:`~pypet.brian2.parameter.Brian2Result` (both for BRIAN Quantities), and the :class:`~pypet.brian2.parameter.Brian2MonitorResult` (extracts data from any kind of BRIAN Monitor_).